Bone Conduction Hearing Devices

 The Cochlear™ Baha® System consists of three different devices:

-The Baha® 5 range and Baha® 6 max can be worn on an abutment, on a magnet, or on a temporary wear option including a Cochlear™ Baha® SoundArc™, headband, and softband.
+The Baha® 6 Max can be worn on an abutment, on a magnet, or on a temporary wear option including a Cochlear™ Baha® SoundArc™, and softband.
 Each device is available in a range of colours to suit different hair types.

 When clipped on to the abutment, the processor sits just behind the ear.
 This is the smallest of the range, the Baha® 5.
 (Image Copyright Cochlear Limited 2020)